Sociology of Terrorism, Books on Sociology of Terrorism

 Usama Bin Ladins al-Qaida organization and other Sunni extremist groups.
 The

-civilian targets to achieve political ends.
+against civilian targets to achieve political ends.
 Some of the groups goals include

 overthrowing the Lebanese Government and thwarting perceived anti-Islamic and pro-Western